MarvinTeichmann/KittiSeg/README.md

 Those modules can be installed using: `pip install numpy scipy pillow matplotlib` or `pip install -r requirements.txt`.

+### Install Tensorflow 1.0rc

+This code requires `Tensorflow Version >= 1.0rc` to run.
+There have been a few breaking changes recently.
+If you are currently running an older tensorflow version, I suggest creating a new `virtualenv` and install 1.0.
+Instructions for installing tf1.0r using pip can be found [here](https://github.com/tensorflow/tensorflow/blob/r1.0/tensorflow/g3doc/get_started/os_setup.md).

 ## Setup

 1. Clone this repository: `git clone git@github.com:MarvinTeichmann/KittiSeg.git`